xt1/Help/Introduction/COM to NetServer API Migration/Standard Examples/Retrieve a Contact Using the COM API.md

 bool isOK = newDb.Login("sam", "sam");
 if (isOK)
 {
-    //create a new Contact instance
+    //Create a New Contact instance
     SOContact newContact = newDb.GetContact(10);

     //Retieve values stored in the Contact